 These are distracting and have little real value.
 Using dialogue tags and adverbs tells your reader what you want them to understand about your character instead of showing them.

-Instead, you should use dialogue with a character’s actions to move your story forward.
-If you want readers to learn more about Janelle and her situation, lose the dialogue tags.
+Instead of telling your reader what your character is feeling through dialogue tags, you should use dialogue with a character’s actions to move your story forward.
+If you want readers to learn more about Janelle and her situation, lose the tags.

 - Janelle’s head drooped to let her bangs cover the sudden prickling of tears, and her voice dropped low.
 "You never listen to me."